fmohr/naiveautoml/README.md

 ```python
 naml = naiveautoml.NaiveAutoML(timeout_overall=20)
 ```
-The timeout for pipeline evaluations is 10 seconds per default.
-You can modify this timeout on single pipeline evaluations with
+You can modify the pipeline timeout on single pipeline evaluations with

 ```python
 naml = naiveautoml.NaiveAutoML(timeout_candidate=20)
 ```
+*However*, be aware that on many pipelines this time out is *not enforced* since this not safely possible without memory leakage or malfunction.

 This can also be **combined** with `max_hpo_iterations`.